-In 2009, there were 745 cases in which specimens were collected for toxicological analyses.
-Although not all cases require toxicological analyses [Figure 14] this is generally associated with a delayed death following a traumatic event.
+In 2010, there were 798 cases in which specimens were collected for toxicological analyses.
+Not all cases require toxicological analyses [Fig. 18]; the majority of these are associated with extended hospital stays following the initial event.

 Of the cases toxicological examination was performed, alcohol was detected [>0.02gm %] in 23% of the tested cases.
-Drugs were detected in 54% of the cases.
+Drugs were detected in 55% of the cases.